Analysis · February 2026

 📊 Data Source

-Analysis based on USDA Farm Service Agency payment records, 2017-2025.
+Analysis based on USDA Farm Service Agency payment records, 2017-2026.
 Trade war era programs include Market Facilitation Program (MFP) Rounds 1 and 2, and related CCC payments.
+See COVID spending for the next chapter of emergency farm spending.

 Related Analysis